 Deposits can be made electronically with a credit or debit card (minimum $5.00) by clicking on the link above, or in person at the Campus Card Office (423 Grace Hall).

-University Departments may add Domer Dollars by FOAPAL by contacting the Campus Card Office with the ndID of the person(s) receiving them.
+University Departments may add Domer Dollars by FOAPAL by using this link to submit a request.
 Please note that such deposits may be considered a taxable benefit according to IRS Regulations and are submitted to the University's Tax Office for review and reporting.
 Domer Dollars cannot be charged to a Research and/or Restricted Account.
 TravelND Cards, ProCards, and Meeting Cards cannot be used to purchase Domer Dollars.

 How are Domer Dollars different from Flex Points?

-Flex Points are an extension of campus meal plans and are accepted only in select on-campus retail food service establishments (excluding Legends, Rohr's and Sorin's).
-Flex points do not rollover and will expire at the end of each semester / session.
+Flex Points are an extension of campus meal plans and are accepted only in select on-campus retail food service establishments.
+Flex points roll over from fall to spring semester and expire at the end of the academic year.
 Flex points cannot be purchased outside of a meal plan or a la carte.

 Domer Dollars are more versatile than Flex Points, with broader acceptance in more locations, both on and off campus.
-Additionally, Domer Dollars never expire, but carry over from year to year until you separate from the university.
-Once you leave, any remaining balance of $25 or more will be refunded through an automated process.
+For students and staff, Domer Dollars never expire, and will carry over from year to year.
+Additionally, when students or staff leave the university, any remaining balance of $25 or more will be refunded through an automated process.
 You may use Domer Dollars to make purchases at many select off-campus merchants in addition to the on-campus businesses, including both food and non-food related entities.
 (Certain items that are deemed not in accordance with a healthy community and Church teaching may not be purchased with Domer Dollars).